asolidum/changeblog/content/posts/securing-changeblog-images/index.md

 * Create temporary debug `<figcaption>` elements that display any existing geolocation data while running a local/development blog instance.
 Thus I would receive visual feedback of any undesirable geotags still present while developing the site.

 * Update the `pre-commit` git hook to reduce the image GPS resolution down to the city/neighborhood level instead of complete removal.
-This would allow us to continue including geolocation data while providing an acceptable level of privacy.
+This allows us to continue including geolocation data while providing an acceptable level of privacy.

 [exif.link]: https://en.wikipedia.org/wiki/Exif
 [exiftool.link]: https://exiftool.org/